Botanical Name: Theobroma cacao

 How to take FULL advantage of Cacao's healing powers...

 JOIN ME in an exploration of the healing herb, Cacao (Qiaokeli).
-Dive deep into the benefits and applications of Cacao, from Eastern and Western perspectives, and so much more!
+Explore the benefits and applications of Cacao, from Eastern and Western perspectives, and so much more!

 Also Known As: Cocoa